odeus/homeworkplanner/CONTRIBUTING.md

 ```
 - We allow `for ... of ...` statements because sometimes `for ... of ...` loops look much better than standard array iterations.

+## Where can I ask for help
+_TODO_

 ## A note about packages
 We try to keep external packages to a minimum and write the CSS mostly ourselves, if possible.
 Only packages that are not easily
 coded ourselves can be added.
 Please contact me if you are doubting about adding a certain package.

+## Do I get any recognition?
+Yes you do!
+We follow the [all contributors](https://github.com/all-contributors/all-contributors) spec.
+If you make any kind of contribution to this project you will be noted.

+Yours sincerely,
+Noah van Boven